 The Golden Temple is an epitome of peace, blessings, and the power of religion.
-People from all around the world come to Punjab to visit this holy place, calm their souls and take as much positivity as possible.
-The Golden Temple in Amritsar is also known as Sri Harmandir Sahib or Darbar Sahib which means the abode of God.
+People from all around the world come to Punjab to visit this holy place, calm their souls, and take as much positivity as possible.
+Golden Temple in Amritsar is also known as Sri Harmandir Sahib or Darbar Sahib which means the abode of God.
 It is a holy Gurudwara which is the biggest pilgrimage site for Sikhs in the country.

 There are many folk stories related to the construction of Golden Temple and the most popular one among them is that the land for this Gurudwara was granted by Mughal Emperor Akbar in 1574.
 The gurudwara was built by Guru Ram Das in 1577 around a man-made pool.
-The Gurudwara was modified and maintained over the years under different rulers.
+It was modified and maintained over the years under different rulers.
 In the 19th century under the rule of Maharaja Ranjit Singh, the dome of the Golden temple was laid with 100kgs of gold and marble.
 The Hindu and Islamic architecture of the temple is another major highlight of the temple.

 The temple came to limelight in 1984 during operation Blue Star.
 The gurudwara was attacked by the government in search of Sikh Militants.
 During the operation, the temple was damaged and the Sikh community refused government aid for repair and maintenance and undertook the repair work on its own.
-Even after this unfortunate incident the popularity of this holy place never dipped and it only rose in prominence and stature.
+Even after this unfortunate incident the popularity of this holy place never sank and it only rose in prominence and stature.

+1. Guru Ke Mahal.
 This place carries a very significant spiritual charm.
 Housing the Granth Sahib, this place was founded by Guru Ram Das in the year 1573.
 Earlier, it was just a little cottage that became a shelter of the great gurus of the Sikhs.

+4. Gobindgarh Fort.
 The Gobindgarh Fort represents the glorious past of Punjab, its people, it’s culture and so many other great things.
 And thus, it becomes all the more interesting to visit this place, especially with your family and friends.
 This 18th century built fort is known to be the place where the famous Kohinoor diamond stayed for a significant period under the custody of Maharaja Ranjit Singh.

 Leave a Reply: